Don't Worry Bout Me (Zara Larsson song)

 "Don't Worry Bout Me" is a song by Swedish singer Zara Larsson.
 It was released by TEN Music Group and Epic Records on 28 March 2019.
 Larsson wrote "Don't Worry Bout Me" with Tove Lo, Rami Yacoub, Linnea Södahl, Whitney Phillips, and The Struts, who also produced the song.
 It is a dance-pop track with dancehall-infused house production.
-The song appears as a bonus track on the Japanese deluxe edition of Larsson's third studio album, Poster Girl.
+The song appears as a bonus track on the Japanese CD edition of Larsson's third studio album, Poster Girl.
 The song reached the top 10 in Sweden and Spain.

 Critical reception

 Robin Murray of Clash magazine described the track as "electrifying" and "a tour de force of pop energy, backed by a killer chorus and one of Zara's most emphatic vocal performances to date."
 The Line of Best Fits Cerys Kenneally called it "a sleek summer number".